-We're not offering any get-rich-quick schemes here, but we can show you realistic ways to find (or create) extra money in your life.
-There are many methods of cutting your expenses -- during your divorce and
+We’re not offering any get-rich-quick schemes here, but we can show you realistic ways to find (or create) extra money in your life.
+There are many methods of cutting your expenses — during your divorce and afterwards — that are very effective in the long run.
+Some of them involve creative thinking, and some are just common sense.
+Whether you’re trying to make ends meet, supporting children (or helping them learn to support themselves), saving for a long-term goal, or just looking to get a new luxury in exchange for a few small ones, this article is for you.

-What's important to you?
+What’s important to you?
 What are your needs, as opposed to your wants?
-What do you want desperately -- and what can you do without?
+What do you want desperately — and what can you do without?
 These are the questions you need to ask yourself in order to set your financial priorities.
-Your answers will help you establish the goals you need to reach; they'll help you narrow down what you can sacrifice to attain your goals.
-You can achieve them; whether you do
+Your answers will help you establish the goals you need to reach; they’ll help you narrow down what you can sacrifice to attain your goals.
+You can achieve them; whether you do depends on your commitment, belief, and patience.

 Cutting Divorce Costs